eduwallet/veramo-agent/README.md

     "tokenEndpoint": <optional token endpoint to be used for authorized code flow>, "statusLists": <optional status list specifications>,
-    "did": <did alias or did name as configured in the did section above>, "usesNonces": <boolean value that indicates if a nonce value should be generated in the access token>
+    "did": <did alias or did name as configured in the did section above>, "key": "optional key reference index, like '0', depending on the identifier key format", "usesNonces": <boolean value that indicates if a nonce value should be generated in the access token>
 }
 ```

 The definition is available in the `src/types/internal.ts` file, `IssuerConfiguration` interface.

+The `key` attribute is automatically set based on the type of the key, usually to '0'.
+If you have a very specific key configuration, you can override it with the `key` attribute, but it should not be necessary.
+The `did:jwk` keys always have a key reference of '0'.
+The `did:web` implementation has a key reference of '0' as well.
+The `did:key` specification indicates the key reference is the multibase encoded public key, but that is not known in advance if the key needs to be generated fresh.

 The statuslist configuration lists the available status lists for this issuer: